 Advertising and Consumer BehaviorHave you ever lived one day without coming across an advertisement ?
 Most probably, the answer is: NO. Advertising has an enormous impact on consumers and their buying behavior.
 Therefore, marketers competitively advertise products in multiple ways, and each marketer is trying to hire the most professional agency like Tree Advertising to reach your target audience.

 In the past, advertisements used to be hand-written, drawn, and designed on paper.
 They used to appear in newspapers and street signs.
 After that, radio, TV and digital advertising followed respectively.
 Over time, the importance of advertisements has been growing due to the offering of wide range of products, rising competiveness, the change of people’s awareness, and the diversity of their preferences.
 Hence, greater efforts and more serious research on users are needed to understand consumer behavior and, consequently, affect buying behavior.

 Although there are different ways for researching consumers, common factors should be considered.
-For example:

 These include age and gender.
 By knowing consumers’ age and gender, you can use appropriate language and get closer to them.
 As a result, your target consumers will feel that they are personally addressed.

 A non-alcoholic barely drink that targets men basically.
 In all its ads, we can notice that it addresses men and uses their jargon, especially on social media networks.
 This feature applies to both the content of Berillman page and followers’ comments.